vtex-apps/release-notes/docs/2019-week-30/shelf-hide-unavailble.md

     }
   }
 ```
-Or go to the store front, click on the shelf component and activate the option “Hide unavailable item”
+Or go to the store front, click on the shelf component and enable the option “Hide unavailable item”